hpmicro/hpm_sdk/samples/drivers/mcan/README_en.md

 ### Note:

-- For option 0 and option 1, users can start the test by typine the option directly
+- For option 0 and option 1, users can start the test by typing the option directly
 - For option 2 and 3, users must connect two boards and run this demo, start the responder first, then start the initiator.
 - For option 4, users must ensure that the board is attached to a valid CAN bus.
 If the board is connected to a CAN monitor, and users can see multiple messages will be sent out after this option is chosen.